roman-aguilera/Masters-Project/README.md

-# Masters-Project: High Dimemsionality, Value Iteration, and Barycentric Interpolation in Robotic Control
+# High Dimemsionality, Value Iteration, and Barycentric Interpolation in Robotic Control
-Materials from my masters project at UCSB, "High Dimensionality, Value Iteration, and Barycentric Interpolation in Robotic Control".
+Materials from my masters project at UCSB.

 # Robotic Control with Value Iteration and Barycentric Interpolation